bovlb/frc-tips/commands/best-practices.md

 ## Performance

-A potential issue with pervasive use of triggers is that you may end up asking the same question repeatedly.
+A potential issue with pervasive use of triggers is that you may end up asking the same question multiple times per iteration.
 There are two problems with this:
 * The first is that, if answering the question requires hardware access or expensive calculation, then you can end up paying that cost repeatedly.
-* The second is that if you’re setting up multiple triggers on the same condition, then they could get different answers within one iteration and therefore schedule inconsistent commands.
+* The second is that, if you’re using the same underlying trigger for multiple bindings, then they could get different answers within one iteration and therefore schedule inconsistent commands.

 The solution to this is to make sure that selected triggers are using a cached value that is calculated once per iteration, perhaps in a periodic method.